globus-labs/proxima/examples/molecule-sampling/README.md

 measured energies and the runtime for each step.

 Logan intends to add some more output files that print out the system information

+## Implementation Details

+We use a few different open-source libraries to build this application and a custom ``mcdemo`` module to hold utility operations.

+The demo app relies heavily on the [`ase`](https://gitlab.com/ase/ase) module for running the physics portion of the codes.
+``ase`` interfaces with Psi4 and is used to manipulate the atomic structures.

+The ``mcdemo`` application should be installed with `pip install -e .` to put the code in devlopement mode and reduce the chance PYTHONPATH-related chaos.
+"Development mode" adds the library's current location to the Python path so that whenever you open a Python interpreter it will import the latest version of each file.